-Many users within the last month have shown they are weary of the acquisition.
+Many users within the last month have shown they have grown weary of the acquisition.
 Maybe Zuckerberg was positioning Facebook to compete on the mobile front with the likes of Google, Twitter, and LinkedIn.

 And according to Paul Ford once Facebook plateaus in growth it will need to grow out.
 Out into other areas where it can engage and market it’s users to advertisers.
 This is why they acquired Instagram.